-Under the Companies Law, the board of directors of any company that is required to nominate external directors must also appoint an audit committee, comprised of at least three directors including all of the external directors, but excluding a:

-- chairman of the board of directors;
+Pursuant to the Companies Ordinance and the new Companies Law, the board of directors of any company that is required to nominate external directors must also appoint an audit committee, comprised of at least three directors including all of the external directors, but excluding the chairman of the board of directors, general manager, chief executive officer or certain other officers, and, under the new Companies Law, excluding a controlling shareholder.
+See "- Committees" for information relating to our audit committee.

-- general manager;

-- chief executive officer; and